igoros777/x/winreg/firefox_updates_registry_hacks.md

 # Firefox Update Control via Registry Settings
-_For those who choose not to be guinea pigs for the Agile development model.
+*For those who choose not to be guinea pigs for the Agile development model.*
-_

 This document describes registry modifications that control Firefox's automatic update behavior at the system level.
+And before you mention "critical vulnerabilities," let me remind you that the infosec industry is currently over $200 billion globally in market size and is projected to exceed $400 billion in less than five years.
+Don't take everything you hear too seriously.

 ## Registry Location